owenadley/MyDocumentation/source/pages/frontendinterviewquestions.rst

 What are the pros and cons of extending built-in JavaScript objects?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Pro's it can add additional functionality that may be useful to specific applications Con's outweighs the Pro's, you should not extend built in JS objects.
+This can cause conflict resulting in bad errors.
+The built in objects are designed to work with the functionality they have implmented and adding more can cause the others to break

 What is the difference between == and ===?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+== compares the value, JS is dynamically typed meaning that "2" would coerice to 2 and "2" == 2 would return true
+=== compaes the value and type, restricting coercion

 Explain the same-origin policy with regards to JavaScript.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^